Table of Contents

 These three rules will always be golden guidelines to follow as you maintain the health of your email list.

 Segment and target

-For example, you have collected a list of donors over the past two years.
+For example, let's say you have collected a list of donors over the past two years.
 In the early stages of your segmentation process, you sent all donors the same email.
 Now, based on each recipient’s engagement, you can segment the group into three separate lists.

-1. Segment 1: Donors who have given twice or more in the past 12 months, or over a specified amount.
+1. Segment 1: Donors who have given twice or more and at least once in the past 12 months, or over a specified amount.
 These donors have shown significant commitment to your organization.
 Send a blast thanking them for supporting you.
 Ask these donors to share your organization with friends, transforming the donor into an advocate.
 These high level donors will feel like a part of your organization and be more inclined to support you in the future.

 3. Segment 3: Past donors who have been inactive in the past 12 months.
 These recipients have not shown interest in the past year.
 You will want to attempt one last appeal by running a reconfirmation campaign.
 Thank each recipient for their previous support and ask if they want to receive your emails.
 If they do not respond, remove them from your list.